-A curved bottom, flared lip, and wide mouth are all features that make a Saucier one of the most unique pans you can find.
-While it may seem like a specialty item, Sauciers really couldn’t be more versatile, hence why they're beloved by chefs and home cooks alike.
+A curved bottom, flared lip, and wide mouth are all features that make a saucier one of the most unique—and secret chef weapon—pans on the market.
+While it may seem like a specialty item found only on the line in restaurants, sauciers really couldn’t be more versatile—hence why they're beloved by chefs and home cooks alike.

-Sauciers got their start in French kitchens, where they’re a foundational tool for all of the wonderful sauces that accompany France’s rich dishes.
-But Sauciers are also great for risotto, curry, and even sweet sauces too.
-In many cases, they may just replace your saucepans for good.
+Sauciers got their start in French kitchens, where they’re a foundational tool for all of the many sauces that accompany France’s rich dishes.
+But sauciers are also great for risotto, curry, pasta, and sweet sauces, too—in many cases, they may just replace your saucepans for good.
+Here's how to pick out the best size saucier so you're ready to cook whatever comes along.

 What Is a Saucier?